 - And doing it within the company’s financial framework

-However, developing a merchandise financial plan in spreadsheets can take weeks and sometimes even longer when a minor change needs to be reflected in multiple places.
-The inability to work with real-time accurate information that can be instantly updated in plans leaves teams exposed to falling into the trap of either having an overflowing inventory and the associated costs of overbuying or running out of bestseller stock.
-Both of which can amount to missing financial targets.
+However, in today’s retail landscape, developing a merchandise financial plan in spreadsheets can take weeks and sometimes even longer when a minor change needs to be updated and reflected in multiple places.
+Without access to accurate, up-to-date information teams are exposed to falling into the trap of either having an overflowing inventory and the associated costs of overbuying or running out of bestseller stock.
+Both of which can amount to merchandise planning that misses financial targets.

 - A particular price point